 The day also came with a few glasses of delightful wine, and olive oil tasting, and great company in the lesser-known Zadar Hinterland.
 A great video of our day (at the end of the post) will give you just an idea of how much fun you can have.

-You may be wondering what the heck a peka is and why it is loved by everyone in Croatia.
+You may be wondering what the heck a peka is and why everyone in Croatia loves it.
 Well, here you go: